lkrms/pretty-php/docs/PSR-12.md

     EOF;
 ```

-> *PrettyPHP*'s default style does not apply indentation to heredocs in contexts
+> `pretty-php`'s default style does not apply indentation to heredocs in contexts
 > where there is no ambiguity without it:
 >
 > ```php